Skip to content

 We collect only what we need to run the service:

-- Usage signals, such as when you open the app and what you complete, so Pinnix can learn your focus patterns and improve.
+• Usage signals, such as when you open the app and what you complete, so we can keep Pinnix working well and improve it.
 Lawful basis: our legitimate interest in running and improving the service, and, where you have chosen the features that rely on it, your consent.

 We do not collect anything we do not need, and we do not sell your data.